vkakerbeck/tbp.monty/docs/how-monty-works/monty/reference-frame-transformations.md

 ![](../../figures/how-monty-works/reference_frames_overview.png)

 ### 🔴 Object rel.
 World
 The orientation of the object in the world (unknown to Monty).
-For instance, if we use a simulator, this would be the configuration that specifies where the object is placed in the environment (like we do [here](https://github.com/thousandbrainsproject/tbp.monty/blob/4844ef17a4cadce455acb8d852fe3ed7038a298f/src/tbp/monty/frameworks/config_utils/make_env_interface_configs.py#L229)).
+For instance, if we use a simulator, this would be the configuration that specifies where the object is placed in the environment.
 In the real world we don't have a specific origin, but all objects are still in a common reference frame with relative displacements between each other.
 ### 🔴⚫️ Feature rel.
 Object
 The pose of all the features on the object (also unknown to the Monty).
 For instance, if you use a 3D simulator, this could be defined in the object meshes.
 ### 🟢⚫️ Sensor rel.
 World/Body